lingchuL/Download_video_through_m3u8/README.md

 May work on downloading the ts files with the original video link, but the goal seems a little difficult and bothering for me right now.

 -- 2019.9.5 -- Uploaded a new code which may be useful when the ts files are encrypted.
 It can decrypt the ts files wtih the python's AES module.
 In a few weeks, I may make it modular to be easily imported into other projects.
+-- 2019.10.9 --Replace the old two scripts with one.
+Changes: 1.No more need to put the m3u8 file on desktop.
+Now you only need to give the program the web link of m3u8.(Having problem of how to find the link of m3u8, google might be helpful:) 2.
+You can download a batch of videos just giving a txt file which includes several m3u8 links.
+You can choose whether to download it in this default way or just download only one video a time.